dhruvisw/Sentiment_Analysis_VLBA/README.md

-# Sentiment_Analysis_VLBA
+# 🎬 Sentiment Analysis System for Movie Reviews

-🎬 Sentiment Analysis System for Movie Reviews End-to-End NLP • Microservices • Cloud Deployment • Scalable Architecture
+End-to-End NLP • Microservices • Cloud Deployment • Scalable Architecture

 This project implements a full production-style sentiment analysis system for movie reviews — built with modern NLP techniques and deployed using a scalable microservices architecture.
 Designed as part of the VLBA System Architectures module at OVGU, it demonstrates how ML, software engineering, and cloud technologies come together to deliver fast, reliable, low-latency predictions at scale.